 Camping on the County Forest is permitted in many areas with the purchase of a Camping Permit.
 In general, most of the County Forest is open to camping with a tent, trailer camper, or vehicle for a period not to exceed 10 days.
 The camping shelter must be occupied daily for those ten days.
 No camping is permitted on the shores or within 50 feet of the ordinary high-water mark of any stream, river, or lake on the Forest.
 A camping permit is required and may be obtained from the Burnett County Forest and Parks Department.
-Please allow 2 weeks mail time if you are unable to come in person to purchase your camping permit, as we are unable to accept payments over the phone.
+Please allow mail time if you are unable to come in person to purchase your camping permit.